Tatenda-Prince/Creating-DynamoDB-Table-And-Configure-Access-with-IAM/README.md

 Proceed to name your DynamoDB table, then provide a Partition key and optional Sort key.
 Note, both keys create a composite primary key, composed of the two attributes.
 All data under a Partition key is sorted by the Sort key value.

-For this demonstration, I have chosen “Player Position” as my Partition key and “Players” as my Sort key because Grandma has many favorite Superheroes in the same movies.
+For this demonstration, I have chosen “Player Position” as my Partition key and “Players” as my Sort key because those are my favorite players at Chelsea.

 ![image alt]()